-Children may receive a slightly higher amount of contaminant present in the water than do adults, on a body weight basis, because they may drink a greater amount of water per pound of body weight than do adults.
-For this reason, reproductive or developmental effects are used for calculating a drinking water standard if these effects occur at lower levels If there is insufficient toxicity information for a chemical (for example, lack of data on reproductive or developmental effects), an extra uncertainty factor may be incorporated into the calculation of the drinking water standard, thus making the standard more stringent, to account for additional uncertainties regarding these effects.
-In the cases of lead and nitrate, effects on infants and children are the health endpoints upon which the standards are based.
+Special Considerations Regarding Children, Pregnant Women, Nursing Mothers, and Others ing a drinking water standard if these effects occur at lower levels than other health effects of concern.
+If there is insufficient toxicity information for a chemical (for example, lack of data on reproductive or developmental effects), an extra uncertainty factor may be incorporated into the calculation of the drinking water standard, thus making the standard more stringent, to account for additional uncertainties regarding these nitrate, effects on infants and children are the health endpoints upon which the standards are based.